kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

     wget https://storage.googleapis.com/kubernetes-release/release/v0.10.1/bin/linux/amd64/kube-proxy --no-check-certificate
     wget -O flanneld https://storage.googleapis.com/k8s/flanneld --no-check-certificate

 This sets up our binaries we need to run Kubernetes.
-This would need to be enhanced to download from the internet for updates in the future.
+This would need to be enhanced to download from the Internet for updates in the future.

 Now for the good stuff!